Perceptron42/llm_rag_streamlit/README.md

 For URLs, you can add them in the sidebar.
 One URL per line.
 You can also add them in the `URLLinks.txt` file in the `data` directory.

 **Models** are configurable in the `.env` file.
-The default models are `gpt-5-nano` for chat and `text-embedding-3-small` for embeddings.
-We are using `gpt-5-nano` for chat and `text-embedding-3-small` for embeddings and they have been picked for their cost-effectiveness.
+The default models are `gpt-5-nano` for chat and `text-embedding-3-small` for embeddings from OpenAI.
+They have been picked for their cost-effectiveness.
 For example `gpt-5-nano` is $0.05 for 1M tokens (input) and $0.40 for 1M tokens (output)  and `text-embedding-3-small` is $0.02 for 1M tokens.

-**Vector database** is configurable in the `.env` file.
-The default vector database is `chromadb`.
+**Vector database** is `chromadb`.
 ChromaDB is the "memory" that lets AI answer questions about your specific documents accurately, even when users ask in different ways.
 It's the bridge between your content and intelligent, conversational AI responses.
 In our app: Users drop documents in a folder → ChromaDB indexes them → Users can ask questions in plain English → AI finds relevant info and answers accurately with source citations. 🎯

 **Why ChromaDB Specifically?**
 - Open source - No vendor lock-in